simmeringc/Java-WebPoller/readme.md

 # Simmeringc WebPoller

-This **WebPoller** is a Java application that lets users track live webpage changes.
+**java-webPoller** is a Java application that lets users track live webpage changes.

-The application enables users to see the percentage change of a website since the time of tracking, and view a diff of the updated content.
+The application lets users monitor the percentage change of a website since the time of tracking, and view a diff of the updated content.

 An email is sent to the specified address if the website has changed enough to trigger the change-threshold set by the user.